-A total of 197 patients with MDD were randomized to 24 weeks of therapy with mirtazapine 30 to 45 mg/day or paroxetine 20 to 30 mg/day in a double-blind manner.49 Both treatments were efficacious in improving depressive symptomatology, as assessed by group mean HAM-D-17, percentages of HAM-D responders and remitters and CGI responders.
+A total of 197 patients with MDD were randomized to 24 weeks of therapy with mirtazapine 30 to 45 mg/day or paroxetine 20 to 30 mg/day in a double-blind manner.
+Both treatments were efficacious in improving depressive symptomatology, as assessed by group mean HAM-D-17, percentages of HAM-D responders and remitters and CGI responders.
 The mirtazapine group showed statistically significantly larger decreases from baseline in the group mean HAM-D-17 at weeks one, two and four.
-Statistically significantly higher incidence of fatigue while paroxetine had a significantly higher incidence of fatigue while paroxetine had significantly more patients complaining of increased sweating, headache and nausea.
+Statistically significantly higher incidence of fatigue while paroxetine had significantly more patients complaining of increased sweating, headache and nausea.